Foreign relations of the Axis powers: Czech Republic

 Bohemia and Moravia were occupied and declared a protectorate of Germany and were placed under the supervision of the Reichsprotektor, which position held consecutively several people.
-Emil Hácha remained as technical head of state with the title of State President; German officials manned departments analogous to cabinet ministries, while small German control offices were established locally.
+Emil Hácha remained as technical head of state with the title of State President; German officials staffed departments analogous to cabinet ministries, while small German control offices were established locally.
 The Gestapo assumed police authority.
 Jews were dismissed from the civil service and placed in an extralegal position.
 Political parties were banned, and many democratic politicians fled to France and United Kingdom where they established anti-Nazi government in exile.
 Many Communist Party leaders fled to the Soviet Union.

 The population of the protectorate was mobilised for labour that would aid the German war effort, and special offices were organised to supervise the management of industries important to that effort.
 Czechs were drafted to work in coal mines, the iron and steel industry, and armaments production; some young people were sent to Germany.
 Consumer goods production, much diminished, was largely directed toward supplying the German armed forces.
 The protectorate's population was subjected to strict rationing.